fastoe/RTL8811CU_for_Raspbian/README.md

 # Realtek 8811CU driver for Raspberry Pi OS

+Driver for 802.11ac USB adapter with RTL8811CU chipset, only STA/Monitor mode is supported, no AP mode.

 A few known wireless cards that use this driver include:
 * [Fastoe AC650 USB Wi-Fi Adapter](https://amzn.to/2KR1Lxi)
 * TOTOLINK A650UA v3